Yandex Cloud

 • Non-replicated SSDs and ultra high-speed network SSDs with three replicas: In increments of 93 GB.

-• Select the storage size to be used for data and backups.
-For more information on how backups take up storage space, see Backups.
+• Select the storage capacity for your data and backups.
+For more information on how backups occupy storage space, see Backups.

-9. (Optional) Under Automatic increase of storage size, specify the settings you need:
+9. Optionally, under Automatic increase of storage size, specify the following settings:

-• In the Increase size field, set the conditions to:
+• In the Increase size field, specify the conditions for the actions below:

-• Increase the storage size during the next maintenance window if the storage is more than the specified percent (%) full.
+• Storage size increase during the next maintenance window once the fill level exceeds the specified percentage.

-You can set both conditions, but the threshold for immediate increase must be higher than that for increase during the maintenance window.
+You can set both thresholds, provided that the threshold for immediate scaling is higher than that for scaling during the maintenance window.

-• In the Maximum storage size field, specify the maximum storage size that can be set when increasing the storage size automatically.
+• In the Maximum storage size field, specify the maximum storage size that can be set during automatic scaling.

 If the specified threshold is reached, the storage size increases differently depending on disk type: